 |When raising concerns—especially concerns that’ll affect your offer price—make sure your points are fair and verifiable.
 Try to present them in ways that won’t feel like a personal attack to the seller.|

 Keep in mind that the seller could counter or hold firm to your original offer.
 If this occurs, avoid responding in the moment.
 Take the time you've given to consider the offer to decide if the business will be a smart investment under the seller’s terms.

 If you decide to proceed, your attorney can draft a sales agreement that’ll bind you and the seller to the transfer of the business.
-You can read more about this agreement in our guide, The Terms of Your Sales Agreement to Buy a Business.
+You can read more about this agreement in this guide:

 Once you arrive at an agreement, you’ll work on securing the capital you need to acquire the business.
-You can learn more about this step in our guide, Your Go-to Guide for Financing an Acquisition.
+You can learn more about this step here:

 Log into your owner’s portal for more free articles and advice that’ll help you acquire a business, prepare for operations, and plan for growth.